thedannywahl/snapomatic/README.md

 snapomatic --log -w ./examples/google/work.js -i examples/google/google.csv -o ~/Desktop/snapomatic/google/ -d google.com
 ```

-Examples of custom workflows `custom-workflow.js` and user objects `users.json` are provided for evaluation in the example folder as well.

 ### Users Object
 The users object can be a string passed directly to `-u` or an external json file.
 The format for users is role, containing username and password.
 Any number of roles can be passed.
 Roles **must** match the role value passed in the CSV.